greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/terms-and-conditions-for-participation-in-green-orbit-digital-events_1_1.md

+---
+weight: 2
+date: '2025-06-12'
+title: Terms And Conditions For Participation In Green Orbit Digital Events 1 1
+aliases:
+- /docs/terms-and-conditions-for-participation-in-green-orbit-digital-events_1_1/
+description: ''
+linkTitle: Terms And Conditions For Participation In Green Orbit Digital Events 1 1
+type: docs
+---

 <!-- Unsupported block type: divider -->

 This Agreement is between Green Orbit Digital and you, the “Event Participant,” for participation in the [event] managed by Green Orbit Digital.